top of page

 Community Advised Smoking Cessation Project

 In collaboration with community partners, we aim to better help individuals quit smoking.
 Three priority populations (2SLGBTQIA+, First Nations, and Lower Income) that face health inequalities will be the focus of this project.
-We are gathering feedback through an online survey and small group discussions (both with incentives).

 bottom of page